noi-techpark/opendatahub-website/README.md

 </section>
 ```

 - create a file .yml in the folder /src/data.
-Please note that the file should be named like the two folder you have created in the previous oints (for the content of the folder yuo can use the odhday and odhday22 as example and change it accordingly to your needs)
+Please note that the file should be named like the two folder you have created in the previous points (for the content of the folder yuo can use the odhday and odhday22 as example and change it accordingly to your needs).
-**Note** Don't use capitol letter in the naming of files and folders
+**Note**: Don't use capital letters in the naming of files and folders.

 ## Deployment

 To deploy the website, simply run the command `hugo -s src -d ../target` from the root folder of the project.
-The final version of the website will then be generate inside the `target` folder.
+The final version of the website will then be generated inside the `target` folder.

 ## Docker environment

-For the project a Docker environment is already prepared and ready to use with all necessary prerequisites.
+For the project, a Docker environment is already prepared and ready to use with all the necessary prerequisites.

 These Docker containers are the same as used by the continuous integration servers.